-Arthritis drugs could help save lives of Covid patients, research finds
+Arthritis drugs could help save lives of COVID patients, research finds

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The NHS will begin using tocilizumab to treat coronavirus patients from Friday, health officials said after results from about 800 patients confirmed the drug brings benefits, potentially cutting the relative risk of death by 24%.
+The NHS will begin using tocilizumab to treat coronavirus patients from Friday, health officials said after results from about 800 patients confirmed the drug brings benefits, potentially cutting the relative risk of death by 24 percent.

 Another arthritis drug, sarilumab, appears to do the same, not only saving lives but cutting the length of time patients spent in intensive care.